Internet GIS

 Internet GIS includes services beyond those enabled by the Web.
 Use of any other internet-enabled services to facilitate GIS functions, even if used in conjuncture with the Web, represents the use of Internet GIS.
 One of the most common applications of a distributed GIS system, accessing remotely saved data, can be done through the internet without the need for the Web.
 This is often done in practice when data are sensitive, such as hospital patient data and research facilities proprietary data, where sending data through the Web may be a security risk.
 This can be done using a Virtual private network (VPN) to access a local network remotely.
-The use of VPN for these purposes serged during the COVID-19 pandemic, when employers needed to allow employees using GIS access to sensitive spatial data from home.
+The use of VPN for these purposes surged during the COVID-19 pandemic, when employers needed to allow employees using GIS access to sensitive spatial data from home.